-Let’s start with what is acetaminophen?
-It’s the most common drug for pain relief and fever reduction, which is why you find it in things like Tylenol®, NyQuil® and 600 other products.
-We’re going to touch on two different things today: acetaminophen and NSAIDs).
+Starting off with acetaminophen, it is the most common drug for pain relief and fever reduction, which is why you find it in things like Tylenol®, NyQuil®, and 600 other products.

-A second type of common OTC pain relievers are nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, magnesium salicylate, and naproxen sodium.
+The other type is called NSAIDs are including pain relievers such as aspirin, Advil, Aleve, Motrin, ibuprofen, magnesium salicylate, and naproxen sodium.

 Both acetaminophen and NSAIDs are safe and effective when used as directed.
-There are some important things you need to consider when taking either one.
+There are some important things you need to consider when taking either one before a run.

-For runners, there are two main issues with ingesting too much:
+For runners, there are actually a number of big issues with using them:

-- Liver damage (related to acetaminophen) — acetaminophen overdose is actually the leading cause of acute liver failure!!
+- When it comes to acetaminophen liver damage due to acetaminophen overdose is actually the leading cause of acute liver failure!

-- Inflammation is part of how your body grows and adapts to training stimulus (related to NSAIDs)
+- And when it comes to NSAIDs, inflammation is part of how your body grows and adapts to training stimuli so it’s not always good to try and ‘eliminate’ it by using such drugs.

 Liver Damage